technicoll/workshop-3-technicoll/activities/activity-1/activity-1_start.md

-## Expected outputs
+## 📋 Expected Outputs
 You'll create a Jupyter Notebook in your Codespace (or local environment, if you prefer) using a venv.
 You'll verify the environment so you're ready to progress with the rest of the workshop.
 By the end, you'll have:
 - setup your environment for the rest of the workshop;
 - one Markdown cell in a Jupyter notebook;
 - two Code cells in a Jupyter notebook that you've successfully run.

-## Step 0 – Setup your environment and create your notebook
+## 📝 Step 0 – Setup your environment and create your notebook
 ### 1. Setup environment
 #### Work on your own copy (Codespace recommended)
 - **Preferred:** Fork this repository (or accept the GitHub Classroom link if provided), then create a Codespace from your fork.
 A Codespace gives you a ready-to-code cloud dev environment; learn more in the GitHub docs: https://docs.github.com/en/codespaces/about-codespaces/what-are-codespaces